1994–1996 United States broadcast television realignment: NBC–Philadelphia Ownership

+The CBS–Westinghouse affiliation agreement was a severe blow to NBC because they wanted to reclaim ownership of KYW-TV in Philadelphia.
+NBC had owned the station from 1958 to 1965 when it was WRCV-TV, two years earlier through a trade with Westinghouse Broadcasting in return for NBC's television and radio stations in Cleveland.
+The FCC reversed the trade in 1965 leading to NBC to regain control of the Cleveland television station.
+Since then, NBC had done whatever it took to acquire an owned-and-operated station in Philadelphia, especially KYW, which became its weakest major-market affiliate for much of the 1980s.
+Bob Wright, president and CEO of NBC, had the network's ownership of Philadelphia—and specifically KYW—part of the network owning stations in the largest markets as part of the strategic plan to keep NBC as the highest-rated network.

-The Philadelphia market, however, posed an immediate logistical issue as KYW-TV would replace CBS-owned WCAU-TV; consequently, both NBC and Fox made offers for WCAU-TV, while CBS expressed interest in conducting an asset swap.
+The affiliation agreement posed a logistical issue as KYW would replace CBS-owned WCAU-TV; consequently, Fox also made an offer for WCAU-TV, while CBS expressed interest in conducting an asset swap with NBC.
 In September 1994, Fox agreed to purchase existing Philadelphia affiliate WTXF-TV.
-With NBC remaining as the only bidder for WCAU-TV, talks began in earnest over an swap of stations between the two networks.
+With NBC remaining as the only bidder for WCAU-TV, talks began in earnest over an swap of stations between the two networks, because NBC didn't want to be relegated to a much weaker UHF station in Philadelphia.

 An early outline leaked to Mediaweek had NBC offering KCNC-TV in Denver and KUTV in Salt Lake City to CBS, along with the channel 4 signal in Miami.
 This was largely confirmed on November 21, 1994, with NBC selling KCNC and KUTV to the Group W–CBS joint venture, along with WTVJ's channel 4 license and transmitter site; CBS would sell to NBC both WCAU-TV and WCIX's channel 6 license and transmitter site.
 The transmitter and license swap in Miami would see WCIX "move" to channel 4, renamed WFOR-TV, and WTVJ "move" to channel 6.